paulpogoda/Scam-Surface-Mapper/README.md

 When using this tool for security research:
 - Follow responsible disclosure practices
 - Respect website terms of service
-- Use only on sites you own or have permission to analyze
 - Consider legal implications in your jurisdiction

 ## Do You Like It?